CarlosMed/dotfiles/README.md

 # WIMILI
-WIMILI is a Windows, Mac, and Linux Installation for when i do a clean install.
+WIMILI is a ~~Windows~~, Mac, and Linux Installation for when i do a clean install.

 ## Installing WIMILI